outpost-os/sentry-kernel/doc/concepts/concepts/archi_req.rst

      argument.
 It is responsible for probbing and (re)configuring the underlaying I/O controller, setting the I/O pins and ports accordingly and authenticating the `ioh_t` handle and owner.

+   * **interrupt manager**: This manager is responsible for interrupts (except core interrupts).
+     This manager is using `inth_t` as typical argument and is responsible for manipulating the corresponding interrupt line (being an internal or external line, in interaction with the I/O manager in this later case).

    * **debug manager**: This manager is built in debug mode only.
 This manager activate the debug features of Sentry, including functions such as serial console, kernel logs and userspace logs.